-Sitka Trail Works will kick off its 2015 summer series of weekend hikes on Saturday, May 9, with a a lesson on geocaching taught by new board members Gio Villanueva and Jeff Cranson.
+Sitka Trail Works will kick off its 2016 summer series of weekend hikes on Saturday, May 7, with a lesson on geocaching taught by volunteers.
 After a short tutorial at 8:30 a.m. at the Sitka High School entrance to the Cross Trail, participants will go discover some local geocaches (bring a smartphone or GPS device, if you have one).

 The series of weekend hikes are led by various members of Sitka Trail Works, and there also are occasional bike rides and kayak trips on the schedule.
-Most of the hikes near town are free, but some of the hikes require a boat trip and those have fees.
+Most of the hikes near town are free (donations are accepted), but some of the hikes require a boat trip and those have fees.
 The schedule runs through the end of August.

 Don’t forget to check the Sitka Trail Works website for current trail condition reports.